ideinteractive/standard-deck-manager/README.md

-# Standard Playing Card - Deck Manager
+# Standard Deck Manager
 Description To Come

 _Copyright (c) 2017 tvledesign LLC.
 All rights reserved._

+## License

+Standard Deck Manager is covered by Unity's Asset Store Terms of Service and EULA which can be found via (https://unity3d.com/legal/as_terms)[https://unity3d.com/legal/as_terms].

 ## Importing the Package